The One Where They Build a House: Production

+Mae Whitman makes her Arrested Development debut in "The One Where They Build a House".

 "The One Where They Build a House" was directed by Patty Jenkins, and written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely.
-It was Jenkins' first and only directing credit, Hurwitzs' tenth writing credit and Vallely's sixth writing credit.
+It was Jenkins' first and only directing credit for Arrested Development, Hurwitz's tenth writing credit, and Vallely's sixth.
 It was the second episode of the season to be filmed.

 When the news that she had directed the episode trended on social media over a decade later, Jenkins said that she "loved" working on the show.
 The episode's title format references the naming style of the sitcom Friends, which had finished airing six months prior.
+Mae Whitman makes her first appearance on the series as reoccurring character Ann Veal, who was previously played by Alessandra Torresani in "Let 'Em Eat Cake".
+Whitman was friends with Alia Shawkat, Maeby's actress, by that time, and had spent much time hanging out with her and Michael Cera on set; this friendship gave her the opportunity to audition, where producer and writer Jim Vallely found her performance to be humorous, and she was given the part.
+Tom Jane makes an uncredited guest appearance in the episode as a fictionalized version of himself.

+Initially, there was a plan to replace Ann's actress with every subsequent appearance, but Whitman's performance was considered so "non-memorable" that she was allowed to keep the part.
 George Michael's line about eggs and mayonnaise was inspired by Hurwitz's disgust towards both foods; he claims that, to write the line, he put himself in Michael's position and tried to think of the worst possible thing he could see his son do.

 Reception

 Viewers

 In the United States, the episode was watched by 7.22 million viewers on its original broadcast.